-- values a broad and inclusive interpretation of scholarship as reflected in the current Faculty Handbook (2.5.1.3-2.5.1.3.2); - favors "qualitative" types of research and discovery, not merely the traditional "quantitative" types of research and discovery; - believes strongly that the scientific study of groups, society, and human behavior usually requires attention to an interdisciplinary approach to scholarship.
+- values a broad and inclusive interpretation of scholarship as reflected in the current Faculty Handbook (2.5.1.3-2.5.1.3.2); - favors "qualitative" and mixed types of research and discovery, not merely the traditional "quantitative" types of research and discovery; - believes strongly that the scientific study of groups, society, and human behaviors and interactions usually requires attention to an interdisciplinary approach to scholarship.
 That is, social, psychological, political, economic, historical, cultural factors interact together in multiple and complex ways. - recognizes that some activities cut across two or more types of scholarship.